boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-store.md

 Enter the following credentials for PostgreSQL:
 1. Server name/Host name
 2. Port number (default port number is 5432)
-3. Maintenance Database: The maintenance DB is a default database for users and applications to connect to.
+3. Maintenance Database : The maintenance DB is a default database for users and applications to connect to.
 On PostgreSQL 8.1 and above, the maintenance DB is normally called ``postgres``.
 4. Username
 5. Password
-6. Check on the SSL(Secure Sockets Layer) checkbox if needed.
+6. Check the SSL (Secure Sockets Layer) checkbox if needed.
-7. Database name: If the data needs to be moved to an existing database in the server, click on the existing database radio buttons and give the database name in the textbox, or click on the new database to create a new one and enter the database name in the textbox
+7. Database name : If the data wants to be moved to an existing database in the server click on the existing database radio buttons and give database name in the textbox or click on new database to create a new one and enter the database name in the textbox

 ![Source](/static/assets/working-with-etl/images/etl_post.png)